wp-plugins/noaa-weather/readme.txt

 Icons courtesy of NOAA here: http://w1.weather.gov/xml/current_obs/weather.php

 = 1.1.2 =
-Changed website URI's and email adddress.
+Changed website URI's and email address.

 = 1.1.1 =
 Added a default icon if not supplied in weather file.